lake-wg/edhoc/draft-ietf-lake-edhoc.md

   + length is the length of output keying material (OKM) in bytes

 If the EDHOC hash algorithm is SHA-2, then Expand( PRK, info, length ) = HKDF-Expand( PRK, info, length ) {{RFC5869}}.
-If the EDHOC hash algorithm is SHAKE128, then Expand( PRK, info, length ) = KMAC128( PRK, info, L, "" ).
+If the EDHOC hash algorithm is SHAKE128, then Expand( PRK, info, length ) = KMAC128( PRK, info, , "" ).
 If the EDHOC hash algorithm is SHAKE256, then Expand( PRK, info, length ) = KMAC256( PRK, info, L, "" ).
+L = 8*length is the output length in bits.

-KEYSTREAM_2 are derived using the transcript hash TH_2 and the pseudorandom key PRK_2e.
+KEYSTREAM_2 is derived using the transcript hash TH_2 and the pseudorandom key PRK_2e.
 MAC_2 is derived using the transcript hash TH_2 and the pseudorandom key PRK_3e2m.
 K_3ae and IV_3ae are derived using the transcript hash TH_3 and the pseudorandom key PRK_3e2m.
 MAC_3 is derived using the transcript hash TH_3 and the pseudorandom key PRK_4x3m.
 IVs are only used if the EDHOC AEAD algorithm uses IVs.
-KEYSTREAM_2, "K_3ae", and "IV_3ae" do not use a context.
-"MAC_2" and "MAC_3" use context as defined in {{asym-msg2-proc}} and {{asym-msg3-proc}}.
+KEYSTREAM_2, K_3ae, and IV_3ae do not use a context.
+MAC_2 and MAC_3 use context as defined in {{asym-msg2-proc}} and {{asym-msg3-proc}}, respectively.

 ## EDHOC-Exporter Interface {#exporter}